dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 Moreover, we use TestContainers library, to make all integrations test in sql database inside the container, so the additional database cleaning is not required (like in Shopway.Tests.Integration)

+### .Tests.Performance

+This layer container the performance tests.

+We use NBomber as a performance test framework, because we can use it with xunit.

 ### Postman Collection

 Use the postman collection to get all endpoints for postman.